Strict quantization of coadjoint orbits: Continuity

-\begin{corollary} If $\Hol(M)/\vanideal V$ is endowed with the quotient topology of the topology of locally uniform convergence and $\Hol(V)$ is endowed with the topology of locally uniform convergence then the map $r$ is a homeomorphism. \end{corollary}
+\begin{corollary} Assume that $M$ is Stein and that $V \subseteq M$ is an analytic subset.
+If $\Hol(M)/\vanideal V$ is endowed with the quotient topology of the topology of locally uniform convergence and $\Hol(V)$ is endowed with the topology of locally uniform convergence then the map $r \colon \Hol(M)/\vanideal V \to \Hol(V)$ is a homeomorphism. \end{corollary}

 \begin{proof} We know that $r$ is bijective, so it only remains to prove the continuity of $r$ and $r^{-1}$.
-Both $\Hol(M)$ and $\Hol(V)$ are Fr\'echet spaces (for $\Hol(V)$ this is the statement of \autoref{theo:holextendability:HolVIsFrechet}).
+Both $\Hol(M)$ and $\Hol(V)$ are Fr\'echet spaces (for $\Hol(M)$ this is well-known, for $\Hol(V)$ it is the statement of \autoref{theo:holextendability:HolVIsFrechet}).
 Since $\vanideal V$ is closed, $\Hol(M)/ \vanideal V$ is also a Fr\'echet space.
-Clearly the locally uniform convergence of a sequence $f_i \in \Hol(M)$ implies the locally uniform convergence of the sequence of restrictions $f_i \at V \in \Hol(V)$ so the map $r$ is continuous.
+Clearly the locally uniform convergence of a sequence $f_i \in \Hol(M)$ implies the locally uniform convergence of the sequence of restrictions $f_i \at V \in \Hol(V)$, so the map $r$ is continuous.
 The statement then follows from the open mapping theorem for Fr\'echet spaces. \end{proof}